-1. Consideration for Involuntary Medical Leave:

-The college may start the process for possible Involuntary Medical Leave if the Director of Student and Alumni Affairs in coordination with the OSHA Taskforce, CARE Team, or a designee determines that there is evidence that a student's participation and/or presence on campus: poses a health or safety risk to themselves or others.

-- 2. Process to Determine Whether Involuntary Medical Leave is Required: - a.
-If a college faculty or staff member believes that a student may have a medical illness that creates a health and/or safety risk to themselves or others, or the apparent medical illness substantially disrupts the educational and other activities of the college, the faculty or staff member must, report the to the Director of Student and Alumni Affairs, OSHA Taskforce, CARE Team, or designee. - b.
-If there is an indication that the risk to the student or others could be an immediate threat, the Director of Student and Alumni Affairs or designee may suspend a student's participation or presence on campus immediately to ensure the safety of the student and/or others, pending guidance from an appropriate licensed professional. - c.
+- 1. Consideration for Involuntary Medical Leave: The college may start the process for possible Involuntary Medical Leave if the Vice President of Academic Affairs in coordination with the Director of Student and Alumni Affairs, OSHA Taskforce, CARE Team, or a designee determines that there is evidence that a student's participation and/or presence on campus: poses a health or safety risk to themselves or others; - 2.
+Process to Determine Whether Involuntary Medical Leave is Required: - a.
+If a college faculty or staff member believes that a student may have a medical illness that creates a health and/or safety risk to themselves or others, or the apparent medical illness substantially disrupts the educational and other activities of the college, the faculty or staff member must report their concern to the Vice President of Academic Affairs, OSHA Taskforce, CARE Team, or designee. - b.
+If there is an indication that the risk to the student or others could be an immediate threat, the Vice President of Academic Affairs or designee may suspend a student's participation or presence on campus immediately to ensure the safety of the student and/or others, pending guidance from an appropriate licensed professional.

+- c.
 The student may then be requested to obtain a medical exam and clearance from a licensed professional within the appropriate scope of practice.
 If the student is unable to obtain a medical approval for continued participation in college activities then the student may be asked to take an Involuntary Medical Leave. - A. The health professional performing the evaluation of the student must evaluate the following factors using reasonable medical judgment, based on the most current medical knowledge and the best available objective evidence: - B. the nature, duration, and severity of any risk posed by the student to the health and safety of the student or others as well as any reasonable modifications of polices, practices, or procedures that may sufficiently mitigate any risk. - C. The health professional performing the evaluation of the student must be performing the evaluation under their scope of practice.

-The health professional performing the evaluation will be requested to provide a written diagnosis 2023-2024 OCOM Student Handbook - DAOM Program

-(which will be kept confidential) and recommendations addressing the information included above.
+The health professional performing the evaluation will be requested to provide a written diagnosis (which will be kept confidential) and recommendations addressing the information included above.

 The health professional performing the assessment and the Director of Student and Alumni Affairs or designee, may consult with one another concerning potential reasonable modifications.
-The student may also be referred to the Disability Access Services and Tutoring Programs Coordinator for consideration for ADA accommodations.
+The student may also be referred to the Academic Programs and Accessibility Coordinator for consideration for ADA accommodations.

-- D. The process will move forward as expeditiously as possible and appropriately based on the diagnosis and recommendations from the health professional performing the medical evaluation and the college administration. - E. The Director of Student and Alumni Affairs or designee will notify the student in writing of the decision and, if Involuntary Medical Leave is required, any conditions for readmission.
+- d.
+The process will move forward as expeditiously as possible and appropriately based on the diagnosis and recommendations from the health professional performing the medical evaluation and the college administration. - e.
+The Vice President of Academic Affairs or designee will notify the student in writing of the decision and, if Involuntary Medical Leave is required, any conditions for readmission.
 Conditions will be reasonable and based on the documentation provided by the health care professional of the actual risk posed to or by the student.
 The college may also require other neutral, nondiscriminatory readmission requirements that are the same as they would be for any other student on a leave of absence.
-If the college requires Involuntary Medical Leave, the Director of Student and Alumni Affairs or designee will notify the appropriate staff members and/or administrators. - 3.
-Effect of Involuntary Medical Leave and Conditions of Re-enrollment
+If the college requires Involuntary Medical Leave, the Vice President of Academic Affairs or designee will notify the appropriate staff members and/or administrators.

+3. Effect of Involuntary Medical Leave and Conditions of Re-enrollment